 Virtual images are formed when light from a single source spreads out or diverges after passing through a lens or after being reflected.
 Diverge that they the light splits up and travels in a different direction never to meet again.
 A virtual image is formed at the point where they seem to diverge, but since they never actually converge, a virtual image cannot be projected onto a screen like in the cinemas.
 A virtual image created by the reflection of light from a mirror will always appear to be behind the mirror creating it which is impossible since light does not pass through the image but is reflected.
 This is why it is referred to as a point of apparent divergence.
 Any image you see reflected by a plane flat mirror is a virtual image.
 You can see this by keeping an object in front of a mirror and seeing where it appears to be located in the mirror.

 Real image, in contrast, is formed when the rays from the reflection of light meet or converge at a single point on the other side of the lens.
 This means the image being formed actually exists since the rays are converging.
 Therefore unlike in virtual image, if a screen is placed in the path of a real image the image will be created in the screen.
 Real images are generated by the projectors in the cinemas, by the cameras and by the lenses in our eyes.
-Real image occurs where the rays of light converge and virtual image occurs where the rays of light appear to meet.
+The real image occurs where the rays of light converge and virtual image occurs where the rays of light appear to meet.
 Now that you know how each of these images is formed, it will be easier for you to understand the difference between real and virtual image.